 As you type within the search field, a dynamic listing of matching objects will be presented below.
-Each entry in the results list highlights the matching string, what type of object it is (along with an accompanying icon), and on which document it resides.
-The total number of objects found, based on the current search string, will be indicated below the field.
+Each entry in the results list highlights the matching string, and also indicates its object type by an accompanying icon – hover over the entry to see which document it resides on.
+The number of objects found in each category, based on the current search string, will be indicated along with its heading (eg: NETS)

 Click an entry in the results list to zoom to the selected object.
 If the object does not reside on the active document (the document currently being viewed), its parent document will be opened automatically, and will become the active document.

-The Web Review interface supports commenting of your design documents.
-Comments correspond to, and interact with, the Comments system in Altium NEXUS.
-A comment is a user-added note that is assigned to a specific area, object or point on a schematic or PCB document, and may be replied to by other users.
+The Web Review interface supports commenting on your design documents.
+Comments correspond to, and interact with, the Comments system in Altium Designer.
+A comment is a user-added note that is assigned to a specific area, object or point on a schematic or PCB document, can include @ mentions, and may be replied to by other users.
 Comments promote collaboration between users without altering the project itself, or its constituent documents, because comments are stored by Altium Concord Pro independently of the design project.
-Comments are accessed through the Active Comments pane.
+Comments are accessed through the Comments pane.

-Use the control - in the interface's right-hand border - to collapse/expand the Active Comments pane.
-This pane can be opened concurrently with the Properties pane.
+Use the control – in the interface's upper margin – to hide/show the Properties pane.

-A comment markup, which defines where or what the comment note applies to, is added by selecting one of the available types from their respective controls located in the banner area of the interface:
+A comment markup, which defines where or what the comment note applies to, is added by selecting one of the available types from their respective controls located at the top of the document view:

 Comment on object – click the control and then click on an object on the active document being reviewed (schematic or PCB) to automatically create a comment area that applies to that object.